How to use Private DNS on an Android phone (step by step)

 This tutorial will show you step by step how to use Private DNS on an Android phone.

-The steps on this page work for all Android phones that have Android 9, 10, or 11, such as Samsung, Lenovo, Motorola, OnePlus, ASUS, Nokia, Google, Sony, LG, and other Android smartphones.
+The steps on this page work for all Android phones that have Android 9, 10, 11, and 12 such as Samsung, Lenovo, Motorola, OnePlus, ASUS, Nokia, Google, Sony, LG, and other Android smartphones.

 You can use Google Public DNS, Cloudflare DNS, Quad9, AdGuard, or another private DNS provider.